Kindergarten Reading Curriculum

 Why Start Teaching Reading so Early?

-• Fall into the “spiral” and start losing ground in comprehension, fluency, etc.
+- Falling into the “spiral” and losing ground in comprehension, fluency, etc.

-Starting reading instruction early gives students time to learn and internalize critical skills at a comfortable pace.
+Teaching kindergarteners reading skills and strategies from the start gives them time to learn and internalize critical skills at a comfortable pace.

 What Does a “Day in the Life” Look Like for Our Reading Students?